joejingojack/SQL/Readme.md

 ## SQL
-*Some DB Projects we practiced in university*
+*Some DB Projects we practiced back in University*